anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In the context of autonomic networks, the Join-Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
 Section 4.1.1 of {{RFC8995}} discusses this in more detail.

+Note that there is no change here wrt {{I-D.ietf-anima-constrained-voucher}}, it is repeated here for completeness only.

 The following changes are necessary with respect to figure 10 of {{RFC8995}}:

 * The transport-proto is IPPROTO_UDP